Get in Touch

 • Provisioning vhosts and users

-9. Monitoring and Securing RabbitMQ
+9. Monitoring and securing RabbitMQ

 • Message durability and acknowledgment mechanisms

-• Monitoring memory usage and process limits
+• Managing memory usage and process limits

-• Configuring SSL
+• Setting up SSL encryption

 Requirements

-• Proficiency with the Linux command-line interface.
+• Proficiency in using the Linux command line interface.

-• Familiarity with enterprise application development concepts.
+• Foundational knowledge of enterprise application development principles.

-Target Audience
+Audience

-• IT specialists
+• IT professionals

 14 Hours